IMS-up2021/FEUP_ESOF/README.md

 6. Life events tracking and management
 - As a user of the genealogy app, I want to be able to manage and track key life events and locations for my family members, including births, marriages, graduations, and deaths, so that I can gain a comprehensive understanding of my family history, including its geographical aspects.

+Acceptance tests:
+1. Given that I am a user of the genealogy app
+When I input my genetic information and my ancestors' genetic information Then the app should calculate the probability of me inheriting certain genetic traits or characteristics from my ancestors and potentially passing them on to my descendants

+2. Given that I am a user of the genealogy app
+When I connect and merge my family tree with another user's family tree Then the app should combine the two trees and display a more complete and accurate picture of my family history

+3. Given that I am a user of the genealogy app
+When I try to log in to my account with my correct username and password Then the app should grant me access to my account
+And when I log out of my account
+Then the app should securely log me out and protect my personal information

+4. Given that I am an authorized family member with access to modify sensitive information When I provide the unique family key
+Then the app should allow me to modify the data
+And when I don't provide the unique family key
+Then the app should deny me access and protect the privacy and security of our family history

+5. Given that I am a user of the genealogy app
+When I switch to viewer mode
+Then the app should allow me to view and navigate through other family trees without the ability to modify their sensitive details

+6. Given that I am a user of the genealogy app
+When I add or update a life event or location for a family member Then the app should save and display the information in a clear and organized way And when I search for a family member's life event or location Then the app should provide me with accurate and relevant search results